maxisimo/42-OverRide/level01/walkthrough.md

 Please refer to file [asm_analysis.md](https://github.com/maxisimo/42-OverRide/blob/main/level01/Ressources/asm_analysis.md) in parallel of [source.c](https://github.com/maxisimo/42-OverRide/blob/main/level01/source.c) for more details.
 A first read of ASM code allows us to see that function `verify_user_name` compares the user name to "dat_wil" and function `verify_user_pass` compares password to "admin".
 By looking closely to the code we can see that finding the password won't help us!
 Since there is no calls to `/bin/sh`, we can assume we'll have to use a shellcode this time.
-We'll have to write over `eip`, so first get the offset :
+We'll have to write over `eip` in order to execute our shellcode, so first get the offset :
 ```
 (gdb) run
 Starting program: /home/users/level01/level01